anhaidgroup/deepmatcher/README.rst

 .. image:: https://img.shields.io/badge/License-BSD%203--Clause-blue.svg
     :target: https://opensource.org/licenses/BSD-3-Clause

-DeepMatcher is a python package for performing entity / text matching using deep learning.
+DeepMatcher is a python package for performing entity and text matching using deep learning.
 It provides built-in neural networks and utilities that enable you to train and apply state-of-the-art deep learning models for entity matching in less than 10 lines of code.
 The models are also easily customizable - the modular design allows any subcomponent to be